neon-JS/ogngatewaynet/README.md

 This solution is split into two projects:

 - _OgnGateway_, which handles the connection to the APRS-servers, aircraft data and conversion to business models.
-- _WebsocketGateway_, which uses the _OgnGateway_ and provides the received data to (SignalR-) websockets and HTTP endpoints.
+- _WebsocketGateway_, which uses the _OgnGateway_ and provides the received data to websockets and HTTP endpoints.

-It also contains a very simple _frontend_, which is (poorly) written with Vue.js and currently in german.
+It also contains a very simple _frontend_, which is written with Vue.js and currently in german.
 This _frontend_ connects to the _WebsocketGateway_ and lists the incoming data / creates live notifications.

-## How to use
+## How to extend
 - Clone / download this repository.
 - Install all necessary dependencies (_Reactive_, _Akka_) via _NuGet_.
 - Fill out the _appsettings.json.default_ and save it as _appsettings.json_.
-- Extend the solution with your code :D
+- Extend the solution with your code.

 ## How to host

+### Native
 - Clone / download this repository.
 - Install all necessary dependencies (_Reactive_, _Akka_) via _NuGet_.
 - Fill out the _appsettings.json.default_ and save it as _appsettings.json_.
 - Either build the _WebsocketGateway_ project or just run it.
-- Connect to the SignalR websocket with your frontend, application etc.
+- Connect to the websocket with your frontend, application etc.

+### Docker
+- Clone / download this repository.
+- Fill out the _appsettings.json.default_ and save it as _appsettings.json_.
+- `cd docker && docker compose up`

-## SignalR
+## Websocket
-There are two methods which are used to communicate between server and client:

-- `NewData(FlightDataDto data): void`, which is sent from **server -> client** and contains the latest aircraft- / flight-data.
+The server sends the clients `FlightDataDto`s regularly or on events.
+It's accessible at _/websocket_.

 ## HTTP-API
 The following endpoints can be accessed without authentication: